8 June 2021

-- Click the ‘Go’ button behind the name of your opponent.
+- Click on the ‘Go’ button behind your opponent’s name.

-- In case of a tie, the winner of the match will be based on the best net score on the last hole (cfr.
-Medal Match Play).
+- If a tie occurs, the winner will be based on the best net score from the last hole. (cfr.
+Match Play)

-- Click the ‘Post’ button.
-Once your opponent has approved the match on his own app, the winner will automatically move to the next round.
+- Click the “Post” button.
+From the moment your opponent has approved this match via his/her app, the winner will automatically advance to the next round.

-Can I see the results of other matches?
+Can I see the result of other matches?

-Yes, you can follow all the scores, also of other clubs, on the BKO website in realtime!
+Yes you can!
+You can follow all the scores, including those of other clubs, in real time on the BCKO website!

 Can we post pictures of our match?

-If i win, when do I play the next round?
+If i win, when should I play the next round?

 How much time do we have?

-What if I’m ready, and my next opponent isn’t?
+What if I’m ready for the next round and my next opponent isn’t?

-What if I’m the winner at my Club Knockout?
+What if I’m the winner at my club?